Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Case Study

-where $\eta_{\max}$ denotes the maximum flood depth, evaluated on the DEM grid, over the storm duration $T_d$.
-Integration was over all upstream boundary inflows $\mathbf{q}(t)$ and downstream surge conditions $\mathbf{x}_S(t)$ that served as the inputs to the HEC-RAS model.
-Winds were applied over the entire HEC-RAS domain.
-The Dirac delta functions $\delta(\cdot)$ enforce deterministic constraints, ensuring consistency with outputs from HEC-RAS, HEC-HMS, and ADCIRC+SWAN.
-Specifically, river inflows $\mathbf{q}(t)$ were generated by HEC-HMS, while storm surge and wind fields $\mathbf{x}_S(t) = \{\boldsymbol{\eta}_s(t), \mathbf{u}(t)\}$ were derived from ADCIRC+SWAN simulations configured for the 2023 Louisiana Coastal Master Plan \cite{cobell2023coastal}.
+where $\eta_{\max}$ denotes the maximum flood depth over the storm duration $T_d$, evaluated on the DEM grid.
+The integration was performed over all upstream inflows $\mathbf{q}(t)$ and downstream surge conditions $\mathbf{x}_S(t)$ provided as inputs to the HEC-RAS model.
+Winds were applied throughout the HEC-RAS domain.
+The Dirac delta functions $\delta(\cdot)$ enforce deterministic constraints, ensuring consistency with outputs from HEC-RAS, HEC-HMS, and ADCIRC+SWAN \cite{bartles2022hydrologic,brunner2021hecras,dietrich2011modeling,dietrich2012performance,westerink1994adcirc,booij1999third}.
+River inflow hydrographs $\mathbf{q}(t)$ were generated by HEC-HMS over the 22 upstream watersheds, while storm surge and wind fields $\mathbf{x}_S(t) = \{\boldsymbol{\eta}_s(t), \mathbf{u}(t)\}$ were obtained from ADCIRC+SWAN simulations configured for the 2023 Louisiana Coastal Master Plan \cite{cobell2023coastal}.
 Synthetic storm wind and pressure fields were provided by OceanWeather Inc. from their PBL model \cite{cialone2015north} and incorporated into HEC-RAS in a Lagrangian reference frame accounting for wind magnitude and direction, with wind stress parameterized using the Garrett drag formulation.
 The ADCIRC+SWAN water levels were applied at eight boundary locations $\boldsymbol{\eta}_s = \{\eta_{s,1},\dots,\eta_{s,8}\}$, while river inflows from HEC-HMS were applied at four points $\mathbf{q} = \{q_1,\dots,q_4\}$ (Fig. \ref{fig:domain}).
+For all model realizations, HEC-RAS v6.1 was used because of its Linux implementation, which was required for the large simulation ensemble.
+Since this version did not support spatially varying downstream boundary conditions, the continuous coastal boundary was discretized into the eight stage-hydrograph offshore segments.
+For simulations driven solely by coastal forcing, this approximation produced negligible differences in simulated water levels within the HEC-RAS domain relative to those obtained using the original ADCIRC model and boundary conditions.

-For non-tropical events, the flood depth response followed an analogous formulation, with storm surge conditions replaced by a general stage hydrograph derived from historical records, which consisted of a generic stage pattern that was made storm specific through a peaking factor $\kappa$ and a lag time $\tau_l$ setting the stage relative to peak river flow.
+For non-tropical events, an analogous formulation was used, except that ADCIRC+SWAN storm-surge boundary conditions were replaced by a generalized stage hydrograph derived from historical observations.
+The hydrograph consisted of a generic stage pattern made event-specific through a peaking factor $\kappa$ and lag time $\tau_l$, which respectively controlled the stage magnitude and timing relative to peak river flow in the Amite River.
 The non-tropical flood depth response of Eq.~(\ref{eq:pNT}) was